 The next element that demands consideration is the harm done by the defendant’s failure to adhere to the standard of care.
 If the plaintiff incurred additional medical expenses, a longer recovery time that forced them to miss additional time at work, or if the defendant’s actions caused additional medical complications or permanent damage, it could affect compensation.
 These are all acceptable damages a plaintiff may claim in a medical malpractice lawsuit.

 Plaintiffs should remember that while the potential recovery for a successful medical malpractice claim can be quite significant, California does place some restrictions on the compensation a plaintiff may receive from their claim.
-Specifically, the state limits the amount of non-economic damages, or pain and suffering compensation, that a victim of medical malpractice can receive to $250,000.
+Specifically, the state limits the amount of non-economic damages, or pain and suffering compensation, that a victim of professional negligence can receive to $250,000.
 Additionally, the state also limits the amount a plaintiff can recover for their attorney’s fees using a sliding scale calculation method.
 California state law does not limit the amount of economic compensation a medical malpractice plaintiff can recover.

 Contact an Experienced Medical Malpractice Attorney

-There are few practicing medical malpractice lawyers who are also medical doctors.
+There are few practicing lawyers who are also medical doctors.
 Ken Sigelman, J.D., M.D. is a doctor who is licensed to practice law in California and Florida, and before the United States Supreme Court.
 For more than 20 years, Ken Sigelman, a licensed medical doctor as well and an award-winning trial lawyer, has had an exceptional record of verdicts, settlements, and arbitration awards.
-If you suffered any injuries as a result of medical negligence, contact our experienced and compassionate attorneys today at (866)-971-8956 or online today for a free consultation.
+If you suffered any injuries as a result of medical negligence, contact our experienced and compassionate San Diego attorneys today at (866)-971-8956 or online today for a free consultation.